Installation & Mounting

 Installation of Bronze Sculptures & Fountains

-You’ve made a huge investment and we know you want to make sure that it last a lifetime.
-The installation and placement of your brand new art piece has been a question that’s been asked over and over again.
-In this article we’ll try to explain as best as we can on the different type of methods and procedures available in installing and mounting your bronze pieces.
+You’ve made a great investment and likely want to make sure it lasts a lifetime.
+In this article, we’ll try to explain the different type of methods and procedures available for installing and mounting your bronze piece(s).

 Securing your Bronze Sculpture